-According to the resolution, if the Company's annual profit is more than NT\$500,000 thousand, NT\$ 5,000 thousand is distributable as employees' compensation and NT\$15,000 thousand is distributable as remuneration to directors and supervisors; if the Company's annual profit is less than NT\$500,000 thousand then 1% of profit of the current year is distributable as employees' compensation and no higher than 3% profit of the current year is distributable as remuneration to directors and supervisors.
+According to the resolution, if the Company's annual profit is more than NT\$ 500,000 thousand, NT\$ 5,000 thousand is distributable as employees' compensation and NT\$15,000 thousand is distributable as remuneration to directors and supervisors; if the Company's annual profit is less than NT\$500,000 thousand then 1% of profit of the current year is distributable as remuneration to directors and supervisors.

 However, the Company's accumulated losses shall have been covered (if any).
-The Company may, by a resolution adopted by a majority vote at a meeting of board of directors attended by two-thirds of the total number of directors, have the profit distributable as employees' compensation in cash; and in addition thereto a report of such distribution is submitted to the shareholders' meeting.
+The Company may, by a resolution adopted by a majority vote at a meeting of board of directors attended by two-thirds of the total number of directors, have the profit distributable as employees' compensation in the form of shares or in cash; and in addition thereto a report of such distribution is submitted to the shareholders' meeting.
 Information on the board of directors' resolution regarding the employees' compensation and remuneration to directors and supervisors is available from the "Market Observation Post System" on the website of the TWSE.

-The Company accrued employees' compensation and remunerations to director based on the level of the profit of the nine-month periods ended 30 September 2020 and 2019.
-The amounts of employees' compensation and remunerations to directors were NT\$1,250 thousand and NT\$3,750 thousand, for the three-month periods ended 30 September 2020 and 2019, the amounts of employees' compensation and remunerations to directors were NT\$3,750 thousand and NT\$11,250 thousand, for the nine-month periods ended 30 September 2020 and 2019.
+The Company accrued employees' compensation and remunerations to directors based on the level of the profit of the three months ended 31 March 2021 and 2020.
+The amounts of employees' compensation and remunerations to directors were NT\$1,250 thousand and NT\$3,750 thousand for the three months ended 31 March 2021 and 2020.
+The employees' compensation and remunerations to directors were recognized as expense.

-A resolution was approved at the board of directors' meeting held on 23 March 2020 to distribute NT\$5,000 thousand and NT\$15,000 thousand in cash as employee's compensation and remuneration to directors and supervisors, respectively.
+A resolution was approved at the board of directors' meeting held on 23 March 2021 to distribute NT\$5,000 thousand and NT\$15,000 thousand in cash as employee's compensation and remuneration to directors and supervisors, respectively.
+There is no significant difference between the actual employee bonuses and remuneration to directors and supervisors distributed from the 2020 earnings and the estimated amount in the financial statements for the year ended 2020.

 There is no significant difference between the actual employee bonuses and remuneration to directors and supervisors distributed from the 2019 earnings and the estimated amount in the financial statements for the year ended 2019.

-There is no significant difference between the actual employee bonuses and remuneration to directors and supervisors distributed from the 2018 earnings and the estimated amount in the financial statements for the year ended 2018.

-22. Non-operating income and expenses
+21. Non-operating income and expenses